ctrl-alt-d/django-docxtpl/docs/advanced.md

 ### Background Tasks (render_to_file)

-Use a callable with `render_to_file` for background document generation:
+Use a callable with `render_to_file` for background document generation.
+The temporary directory is useful for generated images:

 ```python
 from huey.contrib.djhuey import task